If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Why does the High Republic matter?

-Set hundreds of years before anyone we care about is around (give or take a Yoda) and with no live-action or animated movies or series to its name, it can be easy to dismiss High Republic as irrelevant to all but the most diehard fans of Star Wars and its wide ranging print publications.
+Set hundreds of years before anyone from the Star Wars movies & TV shows is around (give or take a Yoda) and with no live-action or animated movies or series to its name until The Acolyte, it can be easy to dismiss High Republic as irrelevant to all but the most diehard fans of Star Wars and its wide ranging print publications.
 Fans with long memories might even consider it to be little more than a rehash of the Shadows of the Empire initiative (which saw a novel set between Empire Strikes Back and Return of the Jedi published in the late '90s and supported by an action figure line, a video game, a comic book adaptation, and even a soundtrack), albeit on a larger scale.

 Whether LucasFilm is setting up the High Republic to serve as the backdrop for its next batch of films, or simply as a way to create a new setting for Star Wars stories in a place more removed from the well-trod ground of the Empire/Rebel conflict, it seems clear the era isn't going away anytime soon.
 Now might well be the best time to jump on board and check it out, for risk of being left in the dark when it explodes even further.